irudachirath/E-commerce_platform_doc/README.md

 ## Getting Started

 To embark on your shopping journey, you'll first need to navigate to our homepage.Here, you will find a navigation bar with some buttons such as "HOME", "SHOP", "CATEGORIES", "CART", "SIGN UP" and "LOGIN".
-Additionally, you'll find a variety of product categories are displayed, such as consumer electronics and toys.
+Additionally, you'll find a variety of product categories are displayed, such as consumer electronics and toys and all sub-categories.
 Clicking on any of these categories will take the user to a page showcasing all the products available in that category.
-There will be all the available products in the shop there in the homepage below the categories.

 ![alt text](https://github.com/irudachirath/E-commerce_platform_doc/blob/main/home.png?raw=true)